 Pan&Tilt camera kit

-The video shows the first test run with active metal detector.
-The test run was very bumpy and the robot lost a wheel.
+The video shows the first test run of the remote controlled robot car Discoverer.
+This was very bumpy and the robot also lost a wheel.
+But the technology has worked so far and I am satisfied.